Chasing the light: Shadowing, collimation, and the super-Eddington growth of infant black holes in JWST broad-line AGNs: Introduction

 Super-Eddington, non-advective flows around black holes naturally form geometrically thick, $h/r>1$, accretion disks \citep[for a review, see][]{Abramowicz2013}.
-The shape and luminosity of low-viscosity, rotating, radiation-pressure supported ``tori" have been computed by several authors under a number of simplifying assumptions \citep[e.g.,][]{Paczynsky1980,Abramowicz1980,Sikora1981,Wiita1982,Wielgus2016}.
+The shape and luminosity of low-viscosity, rotating, radiation-pressure supported ``tori'' have been computed by several authors under a number of simplifying assumptions \citep[e.g.,][]{Paczynsky1980,Abramowicz1980,Sikora1981,Wiita1982,Wielgus2016}.
 Such axisymmetric models differ from the advection-dominated slim disk solution with $h/r\lta 0.3$ \citep[e.g.,][]{Abramowicz1988,Sadowski2009,Lasota2016} in that they are radiatively efficient.
-Numerical hydrodynamics simulations of supercritical accretion flows have shown that the vertical advection of radiation caused by magnetic buoyancy transports energy faster than radiative diffusion, allowing a significant fraction of the photons to escape from the surface of the disk before being trapped and advected into the hole \citep{Jiang2014, Jiang2019}.
-This effectively increases the height of dissipation and reduces the cooling timescale.
-Such flows exhibit then surprisingly large radiation efficiencies, in excess of several percent, higher than those predicted by slim disk models where advection along the radial direction rather than radiative diffusion is the dominant cooling mechanism.
-Simulations also reveal the formation of ``puffed up", $h/r>1$ accretion tori with narrow, evacuated funnels along the rotation axis \citep[e.g.,][]{Jiang2019,Pacucci2024}.
+Numerical hydrodynamic simulations of supercritical accretion flows have shown that the vertical advection of radiation caused by magnetic buoyancy transports energy faster than radiative diffusion, allowing a significant fraction of the photons to escape from the surface of the disk before being trapped and advected into the hole \citep{Jiang2014, Jiang2019}.
 On the smaller scales of black hole X-ray binaries, recent X-ray polarization observations of the supercritical source Cygnus X-3 by IXPE indeed suggest the presence of a narrow funnel that collimates radiation emitted by the accretion flow and obscures the primary source from view \citep{Veledina2024}.

-In this paper, we utilize the thick disk non-advective framework rather than the underluminous -- for the same accretion rate -- advective slim disk solution to further investigate the possibility that most JWST-discovered broad-line AGNs at high redshift may be fueled by super-Eddington accretion flows.
+This work aims to utilize the thick disk, non-advective formalism, rather than the underluminous -- for the same accretion rate -- advective slim disk solution, to further investigate the possibility that JWST LBDs at high redshift may be fueled by super-Eddington accretion flows.
+We do not attempt to interpret the origin of the red rest-optical continua of LRDs here; rather, we focus on LBDs, for which the observed rest-UV/optical line diagnostics more directly constrain the intrinsic ionizing SED and its inclination dependence.

-\section{An Approach to Supercritical Accretion}
+\section{An approach to supercritical accretion}